Introduction to Android Developers for Beginners

 Technology can be nerve-wracking but then ultimately it is a soothing balm for all your painstaking efforts.
 So, however, stifling technology can get, you have to at the end of the day make an easy way to get your work done out of it.
 Technology has invaded all streams of our life and being handicapped in its use will take you nowhere.
 I am myself a little (yes… little) scared of technology and more scared of how it works but I am determined to overcome my fear, in order to make the most out of it.
 So here in this topic, we are going to learn about Android Developers for Beginners

-Cellphones-their usage is probably a piece of cake but the Android Developers tools of the various apps, I would completely steer away from it.
-However, oft and times I have realized never say no to anything.
+Cellphones-their usage is probably a piece of cake but with the Android Developers tools of the various apps, I would completely steer away from it.
+However, oft and times I have realized never to say no to anything.
 And perhaps that is why I have decided to get a comprehensive idea about the working of the Android developers for beginners app development software.
-I have realized that a rudimentary knowledge is a must and therefore in this article, I have actually put down things that I was an Android developer for beginners must know.
+I have realized that rudimentary knowledge is a must and therefore in this article, I have actually put down things that I was an Android developer for beginners must know.

 Guide to Android Developers for Beginners